vulkanCommand/Rooflytics-AI/README.md

-# BuildCRM: AI-Powered CRM Analytics Platform
+MediCRM: AI-Powered EHR Analytics Platform

-## Overview
+Overview

-BuildCRM is a modern AI-integrated CRM analytics platform designed to empower small and medium businesses—especially in the Home Improvement and Light Commercial Building Materials sectors—with intelligent sales insights and decision-making capabilities.
-It eliminates the need for expensive data analysts by allowing users to ask natural-language questions and get insights directly from the database, powered by OpenAI’s GPT-based NLP.
+MediCRM is a next-generation, AI-integrated Electronic Health Record (EHR) analytics platform built to support small and mid-sized healthcare providers.
+Focused on leveraging FHIR standards, MediCRM empowers clinics, practices, and medical administrators with real-time insights without the need for data analysts.

+By combining OpenAI’s GPT-based natural language processing with structured EHR data from FHIR-compatible databases, the platform allows medical professionals to ask plain-English questions like:

+“Which patients are at risk for readmission in the next 30 days?”

+“Which doctor has the highest number of hypertensive patients?”

+“What medications are most frequently prescribed in the cardiology department?”

+MediCRM converts these natural-language queries into optimized SQL, fetches data from PostgreSQL, and delivers clear, conversational answers—within seconds.

+This platform is designed to improve operational efficiency, reduce administrative overhead, and help healthcare teams make faster, smarter, and more data-driven decisions—all through a clean, user-friendly interface powered by modern cloud-native microservices and FHIR integration.